top of page

 • Business financials (P&L, balance sheet)

-• Bank statements (typically 6–12 months)
+• Bank statements (6–12 months)

-• Tax returns (if available)
+• ATO statements or tax returns (if available)

 Step 4: Compare Lenders